pugjs/babel-plugin-transform-react-pug/README.md

 Use Pug templates to write react components.

-It's a plugin for babel which transpiles pug syntax within template literals to jsx.
+`babel-plugin-transform-react-pug` is a plugin for babel which transpiles pug syntax within template literals to jsx.

 Write your components this way: